Orange Line Trains Returned to Service After Being Pulled in December - NewsBreak

 Snow is underway across much of southern New England Sunday evening, just the start of what promises to be a messy storm that carries through Monday.
 Rain/snow lines will bob and weave across the commonwealth, but when the dust settles late Monday afternoon, there won’t be much to plow or shovel.

 The daughter of Massachusetts Congresswoman Katherine Clark appeared in court on Monday morning to face charges including assault and damaging property with graffiti after being arrested over the weekend.
-Riley Dowell, 23, was held on $500 cash bail — which was already posted — and ordered to stay away from...
+Riley Dowell, 23, was released on $500 cash bail and ordered to stay away from Boston Common, where she was arrested...

 Water Search Planned This Week for Missing Brookfield Woman Brittany Tee